 Discussion Board (DB) Grading: If you look at the schedule, you can see that the topics are divided into week sections.
 For each topic, I will present an article or an item (picture, story, clip, etc) that will be discussed on Canvas in one thread for that week.
 At the end of the discussion, after 5 pm CST on the Friday of the week, you will need to grade yourself and your fellow classmates in your group on their discussion for that week.
 You will be given a grading rubric to use.
 You must provide me feedback as to why you scored each person what you did for each category.
 If you simply hand in numbers with no explanation, you will receive a 0 out of 10 on grading.
 Also, you need to justify these more than "He/she did a great job."
 What was so great?
 What was so bad?
 Poor justification will lead to lost points on your grading.
 Your final grade for that week will come from my score of you (1/2 your grade) and your classmates score of you (the average is the other half).
 I will use the score you give me of yourself to help me make the determination of my score for you.
+You are not to give credit for posts made after the Friday 5:00 pm deadline!
 Any time from Friday at 5:01 pm CST to Sunday at 10:00 pm CST, you will send me an email at carlsonka1@unk.edu with your grades for Discussion Board for the week.
 Late grades will not be accepted!
 There are 8 of these worth 10 points each.
-On Sunday by 8 am CST, I will open the next Discussion Board with a thread for the item I picked.
+On Sunday by 10:01 pm CST, I will open the next Discussion Board with a thread for the item I picked.
 Please check the schedule!

-Term Paper: Students will have one formal writing assignment, which is a term paper on "How is Genetics Portrayed in Popular Culture".
-Specific details on this writing assignment will be provided for you.
-The report is due on the date listed on the next page and should be submitted to Canvas using the "Term Paper" link under "Assignments".
+Term Paper: Students have one formal writing assignment, which is a term paper on "How is Genetics Portrayed in Popular Culture".
+Specific details on this writing assignment are provided.
+The report is due on the date listed on the next page and should be submitted to Canvas using the "Use this link to turn in Final Term Paper" link under "Assignments".
 The day and time the final report is due is not negotiable.
-For every day the report is late, your grade will be dropped one letter grade.
-FYI, late day grading starts at 12:01 pm on the date due (i.e., as of this time, your paper is already a day late, even though it is only one minute late).
+Late papers will NOT be accepted.
 Yes, you can hand these in early.
 The Turnitin tool will be set up so that you can plagiarism check your paper before handing it in.
+For this, use the "Turnitin External tool - For Student Use only!" link.
 You must do this writing assignment to receive full credit or you automatically fail the course and receive a letter grade of an "F".